saltstack/salt-user-guide/docs/topics/scheduler.rst

 Run on start
 ____________

 By default, any job scheduled based on the startup time of the minion will run the scheduled job when the minion starts up.

 Sometimes this is not the desired situation.
-Using the ``run_on_start`` parameter set to False will cause the scheduler to skip this first run and wait until the next scheduled run:
+Setting the ``run_on_start`` parameter to ``False`` will cause the scheduler to skip this first run and wait until the next scheduled run:

 .. code-block:: sls